jl-welch/Selectarr/README.md

 @import "~selectarr/src/stylesheets/style";
 ```

-**note**: This stylesheet includes styles for only the default class names.
+**note**: This stylesheet includes styles for the default class names.

 Sass variables *used for the generated list of values*: